Hritikmaratha/sql-datawarehouse-project/README.md

 # sql-data-Warehouse project

-Build a Modern Data Warehouse with mysql including ETL Processes , data modelling and analytics
+Build a Modern Data Warehouse with Microsoft SQL Server including ETL Processes , data modelling and analytics

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.